ivanempire/brancher/README.md

 - [ ] Publish to the Chrome Web Store
 - [ ] Remove the delay function during loading
 - [ ] Find true love

+## Disclaimer
+The GitHub personal access token is stored in `chrome.storage.local`.
+It is not synced between Chrome clients, and it is also not encrypted at all.
+In fact, if you call the API, you will be able to see the plaintext version.
+Please be careful with this, and I do not take any responsibility for any security issues that may arise - just keep your system safe from anyone who may want to do it harm. :thumbsup: